jd-ads-data/jd-mta/README.md

 >Ruihuan Du, Yu Zhong, Harikesh Nair, Bo Cui, Ruyang Shou
 >Preprint 2019

 Code is meant for academic replication purposes only.
-No confidential or proprietary details are revealed here.
+No confidential or proprietary details are revealed.

 ### Introduction